CodeScoring/docs/docs/secrets/secrets-findings.en.md

 ## Unloading data on secrets

 To get an export of data on found secrets, you can use the **Export** button in the upper right corner of the section.

-To export secrets without internal data, you must use the **Export Features** button.